jshrdt/lt2326-h24-wa_modeling/README.md

 ![alt text](https://github.com/jshrdt/lt2326-h24-wa_modeling/blob/main/cluster_encodings.png?raw=true)

 Image encodings in a given cluster group tend to also have similar PCA values, as they align in dense horizontal lines in the plot above.
-Most clusters' range of PCA values is a similar size, though curiously there are a couple of noticeably smaller clusters (e.g. single light blue star in the very top cluster).
+Most clusters' range of PCA values is a similar size, though curiously there are a couple of noticeably smaller clusters (e.g. single turquoise triangle on y=0).
 Art styles do not appear to be retained in the encodings in any meaningful way as no clusters with clearly dominant colours emerge in the plot.

 ___